 As part of the project, the children created a model of the park, which resembles four distinct geographical areas: Ocean, Desert, Forest, and Polar.

-The children built a simulation room which enables a peek into how the area will look and what activities it will contain.
+The children built a simulation room that enables a peek into how the area will look and what activities it will contain.

 Read about many more children's initiatives on the Kids Initiate page.